meconsens/CellTyPETool/README.md

 pathology indicated upon marker addition from 0 to n.

-The **markers\_pathology** function runs a linear model on the cell-type proportion estimates by BRETIGEA.
+The **markers\_pathology** function runs a linear model on the cell-type proportion estimates by *BRETIGEA* R package **findCells** function.

-The **find\_cells\_mod** function is a modifed version of the **findCells** function from the R package *BRETIGEA*, modified to return Returns a list of sample-by-cell type matrix of estimate cell type proportion variables and the markers used.
+The **find\_cells\_mod** function is a modifed version of the **findCells** function from the R package *BRETIGEA*, modified to return a list of sample-by-cell type matrix of estimate cell type proportion variables and the markers used.

 The **calc\_and\_compare** function calculates cell type proportions using two validated methods, **markerGeneProfile** and **findCells**, from the *markerGeneProfile* and *BRETIGEA* R packages respectfully.

-The **estimates\_v\_phenotype** function A function that generates a volcano plot showing the significance of associations between each cell type proportion derived and the pathology in question.
+The **estimates\_v\_phenotype** function generates a volcano plot showing the significance of associations between each cell type proportion derived and the pathology in question.

 The **genes\_used** function returns the list of marker genes used in the cell type proportions calculations of two validated methods,